 We are proud to have an engaged and vibrant alumni community.
 The powerful relationships forged between faculty and students, and among classmates, thrive long beyond graduation day.
-Our alumni share ideas and professional opportunities, graciously offer their time to mentor current GSLIS students, and take advantage of continuing professional development course offerings.
+Our alumni share ideas, professional opportunities, and graciously offer their time to mentor current GSLIS students.

 Many of our alumni stay connected with our School and their classmates through active involvement in two professional organizations: the Library School Alumni Association (LSAA) and Beta Phi Mu.
 LSAA encourages participation in alumni events and promotes a lifelong connection with our School.
 Beta Phi Mu is an honor society that recognizes scholastic achievement and offers social and professional programming for its members.

 Karen Bronshteyn (MS '96) accepted a position as associate director of research/worldwide library services at Embry Riddle Aeronautical University in July 2015.

 Lisa Horsley (MS '13) accepted a position in serials and acquisitions at the Abraham Lincoln Presidential Library.